Cypher(TM) for Apache Spark(TM) with support for multiple graph processing

 CAPS provides an extensible API for integrating additional data sources for loading and storing graphs.
 Initially, CAPS will support loading graphs from HDFS (CVS, Parquet), the file system, session local storage, and via the Bolt protocol (Neo4j).
 We plan to integrate further technologies at both the data source level as well as the API level in the future.

 CAPS also is the first open source implementation of Cypher on a relational big data processing system.
 Property graphs are represented as a set of scan tables that each correspond to all nodes with a certain label or all relationships with a certain type.
 To achieve this efficiently, we developed a new schema model for describing the labels, relationship types, and property keys that occur in a graph.
 This schema plays a crucial role in bringing Cypher’s capabilities for also working with heterogeneous data to the Apache Spark ecosystem.

 Most importantly, CAPS is the first release of a full Cypher system in the context of openCypher for re-use, modification, and extension by the wider community.
 To get started, please follow the instructions in the README and have a look at the included demo applications.
 This an early alpha release and we will further develop and refine CAPS until the first public release of 1.0 next year.
 If you’re interested in contributing, please let us know.
 We hope you’re as excited about this as we are: It’s a great moment in time to be working on and with Cypher as the data industry is increasingly realizing the true power of graphs.

-Stay tuned for further blog posts about Cypher for Apache Spark and multiple graph processing.
+Stay tuned for further articles about Cypher for Apache Spark and multiple graph processing.